15 Best Fighting-Type Pokemon of All Generations, Ranked

 Urshifu

-Urshifu is a legendary Pokémon from The Isle of Armor, an expansion pass for Pokémon Sword and Shield.
+Urshifu is a legendary Pokemon from The Isle of Armor, an expansion pass for Pokemon Sword and Shield.

-This Fighting-type Pokémon can master two types of strike styles after evolving from a Kubfu.
+This Fighting-type Pokemon can master two types of strike styles after evolving from a Kubfu.
 A Single Strike Style-Urshifu is a Fighting/Dark-type, while a Rapid Strike Style-Urshifu becomes a Fighting/Water type.

 Choosing between a Single Strike and a Rapid Strike-Urshifu depends on the preference of its trainer.
 Stats and learnable moves for the two strike styles are the same, but nonetheless, Urshifu’s two Gigantamax modes and type matchups are a sight to behold.